cscorley/dissertation/chapters/4_proposed/1_flt.md

 can also look at only the top-k recommendations in the list, giving us the measures of precision@k and recall@k.

-For any execution of the experiment, we calculate the MRR of each approach.
-We use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between any two rankings.
+To answer RQ1, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{flt-methodology}.
+We then calculate the MRR between the two sets of effectiveness measures.
+We use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the two rankings.
+To answer RQ2, we run the historical simulation as outlined in Section \ref{flt-methodology} and compare it to the results of batch changesets from RQ1.
+Again, we calculate the MRR and use the Wilcoxon signed-rank test.